058f9cf1/pycurses_timer/README.md

 # Pycurses Timer

-A simple pycurses timer
+A simple timer built with pycurses.

+## Installation

+Clone the repository with `https://github.com/058f9cf1/pycurses_timer.git`.

 ## Usage

 ```
-./pycurses_timer.py <time>
+./curses_timer.py <time>
 ```
-Time should be given in seconds
+Time should be given in seconds.
+Press `q` to quit.

-Press 'q' to quit
+## License

+This project is available under the MIT license.
+See [LICENSE](LICENSE) for more information.